Q. How do members connect to the AEIN online service?

 A. Users are far less likely to get viruses on their computers by using the AEIN, in comparison to a web browser.
 Unlike AEIN pages, webpages can contain viruses that are activated just by visiting them.
 Even reputable websites are sometimes affected by this (through third-party advertisements).

-Q. Why do some computers with DOS or DeskMate need to be rebooted to run the AEIN Access Software a second time?
+Q. Why do some computers need to be rebooted to run the AEIN Access Software a second time?

-A. This issue was thoroughly investigated in 2012.
-The code of DMAEIN/DOSAEIN was compared to that of GEMCIS, a small but similar Internet application for the GEM graphical user interface.
+A. This issue was thoroughly examined in 2012.
+The code of DMAEIN was compared to that of GEMCIS, a small but similar Internet application for the GEM graphical user interface.
 It uses the same exact process and methods to communicate with the server and open/close sockets, yet it runs repeatedly without any need to reboot.
-AEIN non-Internet DeskMate applications and WINAEIN (for Windows) also run repeatedly without any problem.
-Apparently this problem is caused by a conflict between certain packet drivers and the way the DeskMate interface handles memory.
-There is no solution but to reboot when running it more than once (or use the Windows version instead).
+Apparently, this problem is caused by a conflict between certain packet drivers and the way DeskMate handles memory.
+There is no solution but to reboot when running it more than once.

 Q. Is there a detailed list of system requirements?